 Sershul is the name of the county and the county seat.
 Sixu, Shiqu, or Serxu are common Chinese transliterations on maps of China, at 33.0° N 98.1° E. It is 1,070 kilometers from the major Chinese city of Chengdu, a three-day drive.
 The main “industry” of Sershul town is government, but it is also an important local trading center.
 The local government offices are headed and staffed by a significant number of Tibetans, and they are known to work together for the real benefit of the local people who number 63,000 county-wide.

 The projects of the Kilung Foundation serve a portion of Sershul County in the nomad communities of Kilung, Gemang, Gegong, Tromza Gongma, and Ponru.
 The first four communities are contiguous, each up side valleys with creeks that feed into the Dzachu River.
 Their combined area, including winter and summer grazing grounds, is about 9,500 square kilometers, their population about 8,000.
-The fifth community, Ponru, is a one-hour drive away by road, with a population of about 1,800.
+The fifth community, Ponru, an hour drive away by road, has a population of about 1,800.

 While all five communities have been included in the Foundation’s scope, the primary focus has been Kilung.
 The Kilung tribe numbers about 300 families, with herds of about 30,000 animals.
 In the winters most families camp near Kilung Monastery and in the wide Dzachu River Valley below.
 In summer they spread out to the north across vast areas of higher grazing grounds.